 The Book Cliffs, La Sal and San Juan units are Utah's only restricted pursuit units.
 Restrictions only apply during the early and late summer pursuit seasons.
-To learn more about applying for a restricted pursuit permit, see page 11.
-To learn more about using a restricted pursuit permit, see page 31.
+To learn more about applying for and using restricted pursuit limited-entry permits, see pages 11 and 32.